gryphonshafer/exact-class/README.md

 # DESCRIPTION

 [exact::class](https://metacpan.org/pod/exact%3A%3Aclass) is intended to be a simple class interface extension for [exact](https://metacpan.org/pod/exact).
-See the [exact](https://metacpan.org/pod/exact) documentation for additional informatioh about extensions.
+See the [exact](https://metacpan.org/pod/exact) documentation for additional information about extensions.
 The intended use of [exact::class](https://metacpan.org/pod/exact%3A%3Aclass) is via the extension interface of [exact](https://metacpan.org/pod/exact).